|

 Blair Castle

-At Blair Atholl off the A9, 5 miles north of Pitlochry.
+Blair Castle gardens are at Blair Atholl off the A9, 5 miles north of Pitlochry.

-The Hercules Garden at Blair Castle is approx 2 acres and is a beautiful restoration of the formal original walled Jacobean garden.
+the Hercules Garden at Blair Castle is approx 2 acres and is a beautiful restoration of the formal original walled Jacobean garden.

-Drummond Castle Gardens
+Drummond Castle Gardens, Crieff

 May to end October.

+Drummond Castle Gardens are one of Europe's finest formal gardens, just half a mile from Crieff, right in the heart of Perthshire.
 Drummond Castle Gardens has a magnificent Victorian Parterre.
 A recent claim to fame was when the gardens were featured in the film Rob Roy.

 Bells Cherrybank Centre, Perth